 As I take a few moments to review the many visions, logos, and site designs we have had over the past few years, I can’t help but giggle a bit.
 It’s been a crazy journey; one that began in Denver, Colorado as a daydream and divine conversation in a park one sunny afternoon with my husband.
 I’ll never forget what a simple dream it was.
 I wanted to encourage women through their engagement season and create beautiful weddings that guests enjoyed.
 I wanted the creative freedom to run my own business and flexibility to make my own hours as a future mom.
 I never imagined what was ahead for this small business.
 I never dreamed that I’d have several full-time planners on my team in multiple cities, or that I’d be able to help other women experience the same joy of having a creative career they love, while allowing them to focus on their families.

 It’s been a wild ride, filled with highs and lows, often feeling defeated or on top of the world all in the same day.
 It’s been a constant push of letting go before I was comfortable with it.
 And, a lot of mistakes and hard lessons along the way, all of which have shaped me into the business owner I am today.
-It’s with these experiences that I launched my free creative workshops and education courses, for those seeking the same adventure, but with a proven launch process and marketing method.
-It’s filled with the questions and guidance I wish I had access to when I started this journey.
+It’s with these experiences that I launched my Wedding Planner Academy and education resources, for those seeking the same adventure, but with a proven launch process and marketing method.
+They are filled with the questions and guidance I wish I had access to when I started this journey.
 It’s exactly what I’d share with someone starting their own creative business over a cup of coffee.

 Luckily, I learned early on that I would be more successful and save myself a lot of time if I could delegate things I was not great at to those that were.
 Yes, I have struggled with how to do this and made many mistakes, but the freedom is well worth the cost.